LEADING OFF: Vlad takes his cuts, Braves hit the road

 GASHED GUERRERO

-Vladimir Guerrero Jr. and the Blue Jays wrap up their four-game series at Yankee Stadium, a day after the slugger put on quite a performance despite a nasty gash.
+Vladimir Guerrero Jr. and the Blue Jays wrap up their four-game series at Yankee Stadium, a day after the slugger hit three home runs and a double despite a nasty gash in his right hand.

+Accidentally spiked while playing first base, Guerrero got two stitches after a 6-4 win and said his hand felt fine.
+He anticipated some soreness might set in.

-The AL MVP runner-up homered off Yankees ace Gerrit Cole in the first inning, then seemed like he’d have to leave an inning later when his bare throwing hand was accidentally spiked by baserunner Aaron Hicks.
+The AL MVP runner-up homered off Yankees ace Gerrit Cole in the first inning, then seemed like he’d have to leave an inning later when his bare throwing hand was stepped on by baserunner Aaron Hicks.

 Guerrero had to reach across his body for infielder Bo Bichette’s throw and placed his right hand down behind the first base bag to balance.
 Hicks stomped on it running out an infield single.